Gå til hovedinnhold

 Whenever a user unlocks a door in Parakey, an event log is created.
 If you want your system to react to these unlocks — for example to send a notification, register a check-in, or update a guest list — you have two options:

-1. Event log webhooks — recommended.
+1. Unlock event webhooks — recommended.
 Parakey pushes each new event log to your server as soon as it's received.

 2. Event log polling — your server pulls from the API on a schedule.